A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 While most of the inner palace grounds are off-limits to the public, the East Gardens and the Kitanomaru Park are open to the public (and they are particularly stunning during cherry blossom season!).

-Top tip: Take a free, 1-hour guided tour of the grounds in English twice daily (10am and 1:30pm).
+Our top tip: Take a free, 1-hour guided tour of the grounds in English twice daily (10am and 1:30pm).
 You can reserve a spot on the official website in advance or try registering on the day at the Kikyomon Gate – and don’t forget your passport!

 Although our photos don’t do it justice, we’re sure the Imperial Palace will leave a lasting impression on you.